softlayer/softlayer-python/developers-guide.md

 ***
 # Accessing our API

-Access to our API is available via the `client` attribute of the `CLIRunnable` instance.
+Access to our API is available via the `client` attribute of `CLIRunnable`.

 In `execute()`, for example, you can use `self.client` to access an instantiated instance of `SoftLayer.API.Client`.

 Check out our <a href="http://softlayer-python.readthedocs.org/en/latest/api/client.html#getting-started" target="_blank">Python Client docs</a> for details on how to use the `client` object.

 ***
 # Confirmations